TherapyNottingham/TN2021/content/about/psychotherapy/index.md

 ## Video / online psychotherapy sessions

 We beleive that Integrative psychotherapy has the greatest potential as an in-person service, which is our primary provision.
 This is not to say that working online can not be effective, but we recognise the significant limitation placed on a relational experience by working this way.

-In some instances, it may not be possible for in-person sessions to take place (for example, due to geography, or Covid restrictions) and so working online remains an option which you can discuss either through your [refrral]({{< relref "/booking" >}}) or with [your therapist]({{< relref "/people" >}}).
+In some instances, it may not be possible for in-person sessions to take place (for example, due to geography, or Covid restrictions) and so working online remains an option which you can discuss either through your [referral]({{< relref "/booking" >}}) or with [your therapist]({{< relref "/people" >}}).

 ## Ethical practice